pranavkantgaur/pranavkantgaur.github.io/about.md

 permalink: /about/
 ---

-I work primarily in C++.
-Currenly I am working on development of an adpaptive mesh generator.
-And as part of my PhD work I am working on structued light 3D scanners.
+I am a C++ developer.
+Currently, I am working on development of an adpaptive mesh generator.
+As my personal project, I am working on structued light 3D scanners.